James Outman Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.68 team ERA that ranks last across all MLB pitching staffs.
+- The Rockies' 5.69 team ERA ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (223 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (225 total, 1.4 per game).

-- Davis makes the start for the Rockies, his sixth of the season.
-He is 0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched.
+- Flexen makes the start for the Rockies, his 16th of the season.
+He is 1-8 with a 7.01 ERA and 71 strikeouts in 96 1/3 innings pitched.

-- The righty last appeared on Friday against the Chicago Cubs, when he went five innings, allowing three earned runs while giving up four hits.
+- His last appearance was on Saturday against the Chicago Cubs, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.

-- The 26-year-old has amassed an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents have a .330 batting average against him.
+- In 28 games this season, the 29-year-old has put up an ERA of 7.01, with 6.6 strikeouts per nine innings.
+Opponents are hitting .320 against him.

 © 2023 Data Skrive.
 All rights reserved.